-Right in the heart of the Texas Hill Country sits the charming and historic small town of Fredericksburg, Texas in Gillespie County.
+Right in the heart of the Texas Hill Country sits the charming and historic small town of Fredericksburg, Texas, in Gillespie County.

 *This post contains affiliate links.
 By purchasing through these affiliate links, we get a small commission.
-This small commission is paid from these links come at no additional cost to you.
+This small commission is paid from these links and comes at no additional cost to you.
 We also participate in the Amazon Services LLC Associates Program.
 As an Amazon Associate, we earn from qualifying purchases through our links.

 Let’s Connect on Social Media!

-Things to do in Fredericksburg TX
+Things to do in Fredericksburg, TX

-Hike Enchanted Rock
+Enchanted Rock

-It is extremely busy on the weekend, so be sure to make your reservations in advance and pack a picnic.
+Of course, the park is one of the top attractions near Fredericksburg, Texas; it is extremely busy on the weekend, so make sure to make your reservations and pack a picnic.

 Be sure to visit the Enchanted Rock website for the most up-to-date information while planning your trip to Texas Hill Country.

-See the Bats Take Flight at Old Tunnel State Park
+Old Tunnel State Park

 Please note that the tunnel is a protected area for bats, so entry is forbidden.